Stock events for Torrid Holdings, Inc. (CURV)

 Overview of Torrid Holdings, Inc.’s business

-Torrid Holdings Inc. is a direct-to-consumer specialty retailer focused on apparel, intimates, and accessories for curvy women in North America, operating within the Consumer Discretionary sector and the Apparel Retail industry.
-The company designs, develops, and merchandises products under brand names like Torrid, Torrid Curve, CURV, and Lovesick, offering a wide range of items sold through its e-commerce platform and physical stores.
-Torrid aims to empower women by providing stylish, confidence-boosting fashion options that celebrate individuality and body positivity, with a commitment to inclusive sizing and contemporary styles.
+Torrid Holdings, Inc. is a direct-to-consumer brand specializing in apparel, intimates, and accessories for curvy women in North America, offering sizes 10 to 30.
+The company operates within the Consumer Discretionary sector and the Apparel Retail industry.
+Torrid designs, develops, and merchandises most of its products in-house under brand names such as Torrid, Torrid Curve, CURV, and Lovesick, utilizing a unified commerce platform to integrate its e-commerce presence with physical stores.

 CURV’s Geographic footprint